Rottweiler Dog Breed

 Currently, the Rottweiler breed is known to be vulnerable to these genetic health issues:

-Hip and elbow dysplasia both refer to a malformation of the ball and socket joint.
-This issue can be correctable via physical therapy or surgery depending on severity.
+Hip and elbow dysplasia is a malformation of the ball and socket joint.
+Depending on the severity, this issue can be correctable via physical therapy or surgery.

-There is another very serious health issue that is more common in the Rottweiler dog breed for which no health pre-testing exists.
+Another serious health issue is more common in the Rottweiler dog breed, for which no health pre-testing exists.
 This issue is osteosarcoma, cancerous bone tumors.

 The Universities Federation for Animal Welfare (UFAW) explains that as many as 12 percent of all Rottweiler dogs may develop osteosarcoma during their lifetime.